 If you aren’t a student or season-ticket holder, getting tickets to see particular sports games in person will be a difficult task in Tucson.
 Fear not gentle reader, I’m here to help.

 I put myself through the gauntlet for you, ventured across the sprawling landscape and tried all sorts of chicken wings, nachos, and a myriad of fried foods to find the best places in town to watch the ‘Cats or any other sports team that might float your fancy.

 Here’s a list of locally owned and operated sports bars in the Old Pueblo to catch the game and grab a drink with pub fare.

 8579 N. Silverbell Rd.

 The second location for the Home Plate franchise opened up a few years ago in the Continental Ranch neighborhood just south of the Twin Peaks exit off Interstate 10.
-For those living in Marana, this is a game-changer.

 Twenty big-screen HDTVs are scattered throughout the property for the casual fan but it’s also an interactive sports bar with shuffleboard, pool tables, foosball, video games and seven batting cages.
 From slow pitch softball to fast pitch baseball, Home Plate is perfect for the active sports fan as well as the armchair athlete.

 Let’s not forget about the beer.
 Home Plate Marana offers 16 beers on tap as well as over 30 different beers by the bottle or can.
 Your best bet is to get there for happy hour which runs from 3 – 6 p.m. on weekdays.
 As for the food, the menu is standard American pub fare with items like Buffalo wings, burgers, hot dogs, pizzas, and sandwiches.